Fresno State building to become County’s first COVID testing center

-FRESNO, California (KSEE) – Fresno County health officials will soon be able to test around 40 to 60 patients for COVID-19 using a Fresno State Laboratory.
+FRESNO, California (KGPE) – Fresno County health officials will soon be able to test around 40 to 60 patients for COVID-19 using a Fresno State Laboratory.

 “Generally people just want to know,” said Fresno County Health Department Dr. Rais Vohra.
 “You know, this is a very concerning illness.